Legislation for Public Outdoor Lighting in the EU

 A European Standard exists covering minimum sports lighting levels EN 12193:2007

 EU standards for lighting are taking account of visual performance and visual comfort.
 They provide minimum levels of lighting for security, but no EU standards exist today to limit lighting with maximum levels for the protection from negative impact of too intense, misuse of artificial light.
 The norms are provided from a lighting engineering point of view and lack interdisciplinary input from chronobiology and ecology.
-As the standards are provided without democratic participation they cannot effect legal obligations.
+As the standards are provided without democratic participation they cannot affect legal obligations.